pexels-photo-696218

 The server who doesn’t write anything down (even when it’s a party of eight) – Although impressive, this memory prowess display makes me nervous.
 They’re going to remember that I want my burger medium with extra pickles and mustard instead of catsup and sweet potato fries, not regular?
 And do that for seven other people?
 Damn.
 It’s a lot of trust to put in a stranger, but begrudgingly, I admit most of the time (most) they get it right.
 Maybe I’m jealous.

 Too “cozy” – This is one of the most challenging.
 The restaurant’s super crowded and everyone’s packed into tables the size of phone booths, one foot from each other.
-This is especially dangerous since my eavesdropping goes into overdrive, especially if politics are being discussed.
+This is especially dangerous since my eavesdropping goes into full overdrive, especially if politics are being discussed.
 Even my husband, Randy, who shakes his head at my nosiness has been caught listening in.
 Not to mention, the stripper-like moves needed to get between tables to use the ladies room.
 Give me wide-open spaces.

 Too understaffed – I get hives watching a sweaty, exhausted waiter try to service twelve tables at once.
 Like a bad car crash, I can’t look away.
 Maybe someone called in sick.
-Maybe the restaurant is just mismanaged, but I can’t relax watching another human straining to keep up, trying to get everyone’s meal on time, getting that trapped, feverish look in their eyes.
+Maybe the restaurant is just mismanaged, but I can’t relax, watching another human straining to keep up, trying to get everyone’s meal on time, getting that trapped, feverish look in their eyes.
 It doesn’t bode well for dinner or my sanity.

 • Laurie Stone

-• 4 years ago
+• 8 months ago

 • Laurie Stone